RCCX: Function

 The RCCX module is involved in the synthesis of the steroid hormones cortisol, aldosterone, and androgen precursors, in extracellular matrix glycoprotein synthesis, and in innate immune system.

-The RP gene (a former name for the STK19 gene) is involved in cell growth and differentiation, but its exact functions remain unclear.
-Current knowledge suggests that the STK19 gene encodes the protein called nuclear serine/threonine kinase 19.
+The RP gene (a former name for the WHR1 gene) is involved in cell growth and differentiation, but its exact functions remain unclear.
+Current knowledge suggests that the STK19/WHR1 gene encodes the protein called nuclear serine/threonine kinase 19.
 This protein probably plays a role in regulating the activity of neuroblastoma RAS viral oncogene homolog (NRAS), a protein involved in cellular signaling.
 STK19 phosphorylates NRAS, which means it adds a phosphate functional group to NRAS.
 This phosphorylation event facilitates interactions between NRAS and its downstream effectors, which are molecules that carry out specific cellular functions.
 By increasing the activation of the mitogen-activated protein kinase (MAPK) cascade, STK19 ultimately influences cellular processes such as cell growth, proliferation, and differentiation.

 The C4 gene encodes the complement component 4, which is involved in the complement system and is an important part of the innate immune system.
 The gene has two forms: C4A and C4B, encoding form A and B of the complement component 4 protein, respectively.

 The CYP21A2 gene encodes the enzyme 21-hydroxylase involved in synthesizing cortisol and aldosterone.

 The TNXB gene encodes the Tenascin X, an extracellular matrix glycoprotein.
 Tenascin X is involved in the formation and maintenance of the extracellular matrix, which provides structural support and regulates cell behavior.
-It is also involved in tissue repair and regeneration and musculoskeletal development.
+Tenascin X is also involved in tissue repair and regeneration and musculoskeletal development.
 Tenascin X interacts with other extracellular matrix proteins such as fibrillin-1 and collagen and is thought to play a role in regulating their organization and function.